WriteTech-Hub/writetech-doc-review/templates/review-template.md

 ## 5. Visual and Design Elements:
 - **Visuals**:
   - Are diagrams, screenshots, and tables used effectively?
-  - Are visuals clear, properly labeled, and relevant?
+  - Are visuals clear, properly labelled, and relevant?

 - **Design**:
   - Is the document aesthetically pleasing?